 Acceptance of Trusts.
 The Trustee accepts and agrees to execute the trusts created under the Trust Agreement, but only upon the terms set forth therein, to all of which the Commission agrees and the Holders agree by their acceptance of delivery of any of the Bonds.
 The obligations and duties of the Trustee will be determined solely by reference to the Trust Agreement and, except as expressly set forth in the Trust Agreement, no duties, express or implied, will be imposed on the Trustee.
 The Trustee may execute any of the trusts or powers contained in the Trust Agreement and perform the duties required by it under the Trust Agreement by or through attorneys, agents, receivers or employees, and shall be entitled to the advice of counsel concerning all matters of trusts and its duties under the Trust Agreement and will not be responsible for any loss or damage resulting from reliance thereon in good faith.
 In addition, the Trust Agreement provides that the Trustee is entitled to rely on certain other instruments, and it will not be liable for any action reasonably taken or omitted to be taken by it in good faith or be responsible other than for its own negligence or willful misconduct.
-In case an Event of Default under the Trust Agreement has occurred and is continuing, the Trustee will exercise the rights and powers vested in it by the Trust Agreement as a prudent person would exercise or use under the circumstances in the conduct of his or her own affairs and may in certain circumstances request under the Trust Agreement.
+In case an Event of Default under the Trust Agreement as a prudent person would exercise or use under the circumstances in the conduct of his or her own affairs and may in certain circumstances request under the Trust Agreement that indemnity be furnished to it by the Bondholders requesting it to take action in accordance with the Trust Agreement.